Yodata/yodata/docs/policies/remote=access-tools-policy.md

 ## 2. Purpose

-This policy defines the requirements for remote access tools used at Yodata
+This policy defines the requirements for remote access tools used at Yodata.

 ## 3. Scope

-This policy applies to all remote access where either end of the communication terminates at a Yodata computer asset
+This policy applies to all remote access where either end of the communication terminates at a Yodata computer asset.

 ## 4. Policy